markolson/storyboard/README.md

 ## Requirements

 Storyboard requires a recent version of *ffmpeg*.
 This gem includes a build of *ffprobe* that will only work on OS X 1.8, 64 bit.
 It's probably best not to use this on any different system for now.
+It's also best to run it on something with at least 8 cores.

 ## Known Issues